rechenberger/space-trader/README.md

  --additional-properties=apiPackage="api"
 ```

-delete waypoint trait paramater file as its corrupt and replace references with `any`
+- Delete waypoint trait parameter file as its corrupt and replace references with `any`